spencerthayer/TorchNoteJS/README.md

 **PROTIP:** The final command `heroku open;heroku logs -t;` opens the app in your browser and starts log mode.
 This allows you to monitor all your app's I/O data passed by Heroku.
 If you know what you're looking for, you should be able to watch out for any suspicious traffic

 ## App Deletion
-Part of what makes TorchChatJS unique is that it is designed to be removed.
+Part of what makes TorchNoteJS unique is that it is designed to be removed.
 A permanent app installation will makes the interception of your chats by way of code vulnerabilities likely.
-Do not trust long running TorchChatJS applications.
+Do not trust long running TorchNoteJS applications.

 ###How to delete the app:
 - Go to your [Heroku App Panel](https://dashboard-next.heroku.com/apps/).